DW01/traktor-docs/getting-started/index.md

 ### Step 4: Add Geometry with CSG

 Traktor doesn't have built-in primitive shapes like cubes or spheres in the editor menu.
-Instead, it uses **CSG (Constructive Solid Geometry)**—a system for building meshes from basic shapes using boolean operations.
+Instead, it uses **CSG (Constructive Solid Geometry)**.
+A system for building meshes from basic shapes using boolean operations.

 Let's create a simple cube using CSG: